asimanov/asim-astro/src/content/blog/timeboxed.md

 *It is important to note that the the content within this post is a brief overview of some of my favorite aspects of what I learned in both classes and not a detailed exploration on all attributes of Scrum.
 Over time and with more experience I certainly intend to delve deeper into the individual elements of this framework.*

+**Take a look at the full ["Timeboxed" illustration an Abducted by AI](https://abductedbyai.com/blog/timeboxed-illustration/ "Timeboxed Illustration")**

 <br>

 ## Key Takeaways